Civic Association of Smallwood, New York, Inc.

 Proof of home-ownership in the form of an executed deed.

 (Utility bills e.g., NYSEG, Spectrum, are unacceptable, as they are not proof of ownership.)

 Is there a fee required to submit an application?

-There are annual Membership Dues and, for all new member homes, there is a one time non-refundable Membership Initiation Fee.
-This fee is earmarked for a dedicated fund, the Lake Capital Improvement Fund.
+There is a one time non-refundable Membership Initiation Fee and there are annual Membership Dues. * The Membership Initiation Fee is earmarked for a dedicated fund, the Lake Capital Improvement Fund.

 What is the Lake Capital Improvement Fund for?

 The sole purpose of this fund is to ensure the ongoing environmental sustainability and health of Mountain Lake, its shoreline, beach, and dam.
 This fund enables the Association to set aside money for the repair and maintenance of the dam, beach and other facilities and infrastructure associated with the Association’s use of the lake.